mattdark/reveal.js-gallery/README.md

 ## Features

 1. Individual URL.
-You can access a presentation by writing its URL in the address bar on your favorite browser (http://localhost:8000/presentation/slide1).
+You can access a presentation by writing its URL in the address bar on your favorite browser (e.g. http://localhost:8000/presentation/slide1).

 2. Individual theme.
 Use a different theme for every presentation in your gallery.